TECH NEWS

 Despite the US export controls on Huawei, Seagate Technology shipped more than $1.1bn worth of goods to the company in violation of the rules introduced in 2020.
 The US Department of Commerce has accused Seagate of shipping 7.4 million drives to Huawei for about a year after the rule was imposed by the administration of former President Donald Trump.
 Seagate continued to do so “even after Huawei was placed on the Entity List for conduct inimical to our national security,” said Matthew Axelrod of the department’s Bureau of Industry and Security (BIS).

-Export Controls On Huawei And Seagate
+Export Controls on Huawei and Seagate

-Export Controls On Huawei And Seagate
+Export Controls on Huawei and Seagate

 Seagate’s Penalty and Response